cybercom-finland/neutron_vmware_dvswitch/README.md

   **Care should be taken to not restart the Neutron server while there are any VM creation in progress.**

-* If the TODO worker thread dies for any reason, because of a Python Exception for example, it will go unnoticed.
-  The driver will not recover from this situation by itself.
-  Neutron server restart is needed in this case.
-  **There really should be a watchdog for the TODO worker thread.**
+* Edit: There is now a watchdog thread capable of restarting the worker.

 * So far the driver has only been tested with vSphere version 5.1.
   There should really be no reason why it would not run with any